 i.
 Apostles, who are special ambassadors of God’s work, though not in the same authoritative sense of the first century apostles.
 Those first century apostles were used to provide a foundation (preserved as the New Testament) as described in Ephesians 2:20.

 ii.
 Prophets, who speak forth words from God in complete consistency with the foundation of the Old and New Testaments.
 Sometimes they speak in a predictive sense, but not necessarily so, and they are always subject to the discernment and judgment of the church leadership (1 Corinthians 14:29).
-As with the apostles, modern prophets do not speak in the same authority as the first century prophets brought God’s foundational word spoke (Ephesians 2:20).
+As with the apostles, modern prophets do not speak in the same authority as the first century prophets who brought God’s foundational word (Ephesians 2:20).

 iii.
 Evangelists, who are specifically gifted to preach the good news of salvation in Jesus Christ.